hutchinsonsam16/Chimera-The-Unbounded-Narrative-Engine/README.md

 ## 🧠 Running with Local AI Models (Offline & Private)

 Chimera can run AI models directly on your machine for 100% privacy and offline capability.
 This requires downloading models, which can be done from the **Local Model Hub** in the application's settings.

-**Please Note:** Local models are significantly less powerful than cloud-based models like Gemini.
-Performance will depend heavily on your computer's hardware.
+Performance will depend on your computer's hardware.

-### Recommended Local Models
+### Recommended Local Models (for systems with ~4GB RAM)

 * **Text Generation (for Roleplaying):**
-    * **Model:** `Xenova/phi-3-mini-4k-instruct`
-    * **Why:** This model offers one of the best balances between coherent, creative text generation and low resource usage.
-It is designed to run effectively on machines with as little as 4GB of RAM.
+    * **Option 1 (Best Balance):** `Xenova/phi-3-mini-4k-instruct` - Offers a strong balance of coherent, creative text generation and low resource usage.
+    * **Option 2 (Smallest):** `Xenova/Qwen2-0.5B-Instruct` - A smaller alternative for systems with very limited resources.

 * **Image Generation (CPU-Only):**
-    * **Important Caveat:** Generating "photo-realistic" images on a low-spec, CPU-only machine is not currently feasible.
-The models below will produce stylized or basic images and will be slow.
-    * **Performance Model:** `Xenova/TinySD` - Very fast for a local model, but images can be less detailed.
+    * **Option 1 (Performance):** `Xenova/TinySD` - A very small model designed for speed.
+Produces stylized, non-photorealistic images.
-    * **Quality Model:** `Xenova/stable-diffusion-2-1-base` - Capable of producing more detailed images, but will be **very slow** on CPU and may struggle on systems with low RAM.
+    * **Option 2 (Quality):** `Xenova/stable-diffusion-2-1-base` - Capable of producing more detailed images.
+Resource usage is higher.
+    * **Option 3 (Alternative Style):** `Xenova/LCM_Dreamshaper_v7` - Uses LCM for faster generation steps, providing another stylistic option.

 ### How to Use Local Models